Electrotest/BehovsBoBoxen/README.md

 Use of external libraries
 -----------------------------------

-The following external modules are included in Behovsboboxen.
+The following external modules are included in BehovsBoBoxen.

 ### lessphp
 lessphp by leaf to compile LESS.